klvr/dicetask/README.md

     │
     └───output/ - All output files (excluding pure processed data files).
     │
-    └───src/ - All script files.
+    └───presentations/ - Markdown files for presentations.
+    │
+    └───src/ - All script files (function, extraction, clearning, analyses and plots). recoding.cape.R - Function-script for recoding and summary of CAPE. recoding.nfc.R  - Function-script for recoding and summary of NfC. recoding.rq.R   - Function-script for recoding of RQ items.